 - Senior Lecturer (School of Law)

 Public international law in general.
-In particular: international courts and tribunals, international dispute settlement, procedural issues, United Nations law, the use of force in international law, statehood and succession, international investment law.
+In particular: international courts and tribunals, international legal reasoning, international dispute settlement, statehood and succession, international investment law.

 Royal Society of Edinburgh Small Research Grant, ‘Judging International Judges: A Comparative Examination of the Disqualification of Arbitrators in International Investment Law', 2017.

 - Guichardaz, Héloïse - ‘The UN’s responsibility in the Haiti cholera crisis and what its response tells us about the policy of handling similar scandals’

 - Stühlinger, Susi - 'Causation in Climate Change Litigation.'